Impossible-Robotics-5412/linkage/README.md

   It accepts a TCP stream of control instructions and executes these.
   The stream of control instructions is sent by the robot code, which is built on the linkage library (e.g., _linkage-node_).
   On shutdown or termination, Carburetor tries its best to shut down gracefully by putting all motors it controls into a neutral state.
-  In normal operation, Carburetor is started up and shut down by Runtime.

 - **cockpit**